aldaris/opensso/extensions/authnicrp/README.txt

     field under 'Pluggable Authentication Module Classes', click 'Add', then 'Save'.

-3 - Edit the source/Infocard.properties file to define the application server's
+3 - Edit the source/amAuthInfocard.xml file to define the application server's
-    key store password and alias.
+    key store password and alias which are respectively defined by the 'iplanet-am-auth-infocard-keyStorePassword' attribute and
+    'iplanet-am-auth-infocard-keyAlias' attribute.
     On Glassfish V2, which the module has been tested, the default alias is 's1as' and the default password is the application's server admin password (i.e.
     'adminadmin').